 Two years after the most powerful earthquake in Japan’s history and the devastating tsunami, the people of Fukushima are still dealing with the fallout of the triple meltdown at a nearby nuclear power plant.
 Travel inside the exclusion zone, set up around the crippled plant with factory owners and ranchers who refuse to slaughter their radiated herd.
 Follow the often futile cleanup in the communities just outside the evacuation zone and learn the price they have paid for Japan’s embrace of nuclear power.
 The complete half hour program called The Fallout was produced for the NBC newsmagazine Rock Center by Andrew Tkach with correspondent Richard Engel.
 David Lom was the cameraman.

-Long before the world heard of Kailash Satyarthi - this year's winner of the Nobel Peace Prize, documentary producer Andrew Tkach and correspondent Don Kladstrup profiled his campaign to end modern day slavery in India.
+Long before the world heard of Kailash Satyarthi - the 2014 winner of the Nobel Peace Prize, documentary producer Andrew Tkach and correspondent Don Kladstrup profiled his campaign to end modern day slavery in India.
 The hour long ABC News Turning Point documentary also investigated slavery in Brazil and the United States.
 The groundbreaking report won a Dupont Silver Baton, a News & Documentary Investigative Emmy and an Overseas Press Club Award.

 They are Europe’s biggest minority, 12 million Roma, who are often victims of xenophobic or racist attacks.
 In this edition of CNNI’s World’s Untold Stories, producer Andrew Tkach follows the painful recovery of a young Czech Roma girl who suffered severe burns on 80% of her body.
 She and her family were firebombed by Czech neo nazis celebrating Hitler’s 120th birthday.
 Now four of them stand trial for the vicious attack.
 The half hour show, built with minimal narration, was edited by Scott McGhee.